• Given a poor prognosis after being diagnosed with stage IV pancreatic cancer

 I continued eating foods that are good for the body, and taking supplements that strengthened my immune system.
 I underwent acupuncture to minimize or eradicate the side effects such as nausea and neuropathy.
 It took a while for the treatments to show results but I was feeling positive.
 I was also loving my life—going to the rehearsals of the Philharmonic—up-leveling my relationships with my family, colleagues, and even strangers!

 Now I see my oncologist every six months for various scans and I have blood work every four months.
-I have a team of doctors at NYU Langone Medical Center that works together proactively.
+I have a team of doctors at NYU Langone Health that works together proactively.

 The Power Within